 Neck Pain and Associated Conditions

 The neck as a result of an enormous amount of movement undergoes wear and tear of supporting muscles and ligament giving rise to strains and sprains in these structures.
-Moreover, as a result of sustained activities on the desktop/laptop in a wrong posture has increased the incidences of cervical stains.
+Moreover, as a result of sustained activities on the desktop/laptop in a wrong posture has increased incidences of cervical stains.
 The hectic schedules in metro cities with people carrying their laptops/ files and lunch across their shoulders contribute to their cause.

 A majority of neck pain gets better over time without much intervention, however, a few symptoms are indications of possibly serious medical conditions and patients should seek immediate medical attention.